 As the needs of the community grow and change so has the school.
 Other services offered through the school include; quarterly workshops for children on ARV's so they can learn to take control of their own drug regime.
 This has resulted in the children forming their own support group.

-Your assistance can provide the security for an orphaned little girl or boy to relieve nutritionally balanced meals, clothing, preliminary medical assistance, ARV drugs and a stimulating educational experience.
+Your assistance provides the security for disadvantaged girls and boys to receive nutritionally balanced meals, clothing, preliminary medical assistance, ARV drugs and a stimulating educational experience.

 The Vhutshilo Mountain School Director and her HIV+ daughter talk about the school and the Peer Support Group.